Jimmy Hitchcock (golfer)

 James Hitchcock (1930 – 25 December 2015) was an English professional golfer.

+Career

-Hitchcock was born in Bromley.
-He won several major professional tournaments including the 1960 British Masters and the 1965 Agfa-Gevaert Tournament.
+In 1930, Hitchcock was born in Bromley, England.

+Hitchcock won several major professional tournaments including the 1960 British Masters and the 1965 Agfa-Gevaert Tournament.
 He was selected as a member of the Great Britain and Ireland Ryder Cup team in 1965, losing all three of the matches he played.

 Death

 Hitchcock died, aged 85, on Christmas Day 2015 in Belgium where he had lived for many years.